 Indefinite leave to remain

-This is granted to someone who has been granted permission to stay in the UK, but are not subject under immigration law to any conditions of restrictions on the period of stay.
+This is granted to someone who has been granted permission to stay in the UK but is not subject under immigration law to any conditions or restrictions on the period of stay.